 If you've an eye for car booty, buy items cheaply and sell them at a profit on eBay or other auction sites.
 Be sure to arrive early to beat other bargain hunters.
 You can use Car Boot Junction or Carbootsales.org to find your nearest car boot sale.

 The big money lies in spotting collectables to sell on, so research online first or (subtly) use your mobile phone's web browser.

 There's a quick way to glean a product's market value on eBay*.
-Fill in the search box and tick 'completed items' on the left-hand grey bar.
+Once you've searched for a particular product, tick 'completed listings' under 'Show only' in the grey bar on the left.
 It'll come up with a list of prices similar auctions have already fetched.
 Then sort by "Price: lowest first".
-If the price is red, it means no one bought it.
-Green means it sold.

 How much?
 The earning potential increases with your knowledge of rare items and collectable brands, and a little luck doesn't go amiss either.
 If you're in the right place at the right time, this could net you £100s extra a year.

 Find out more: For more hints, ask on the eBay, Auctions, Car Boot & Jumble Sales forum board.